Broke and Lonely? “Lavender Marriage” May Be For You!

 But massive shifts over the past few decades in how we conceive of relationships and partnerships and monogamy and gender and sexuality also led to a shift in how we approach longterm relationships.
 Asexual and aromantic people have become increasingly visible and vocal, challenging the idea that marriages require sex or romance to be successful or fulfilling.

 I imagine the COVID-19 pandemic played a role in the eventual new “platonic marriage” conversation too, making all of us reconsider how we receive and provide care for others.
-Many once-romantic couples quarantined at home found themselves at each other’s throats, while some quarantined single people spent a lot of time wondering about dying alone.
+Many once-romantic couples quarantined at home found themselves at each other’s throats, while some quarantined single people spent a lot of time thinking about dying alone.

 It was in this context that the 2021 Platonic Marriage Trend was birthed.
 Platonic marriages were defined in a 2021 Brides article as “a legal union based on spiritual connection or practical love, rather than on sexual or romantic love.”
 A relationship expert explained: “Some people may not want to get married to a romantic partner.
 They want stability with a partner they trust and more flexibility in their lives.
 I think this is a great solution for those that fall into that category.
 Having someone that has your back and you can trust is a wonderful feeling.”